Yatika Starr Fields: Life and education

 Yatika Starr Fields attended Stillwater High School where he found his passion for painting.
 In high school, he was given many opportunities where he learned a variety of different techniques.

 Fields has been able to travel the world and engage with diverse cultural communities.
 “I got to meet all of these artists who were quite young, but older than me.
-They were already making amazing work,” remembers Fields.
+They were already making good work,” remembers Fields.
 “I saw on a global scale what artists were doing and the dialogue they were having, and that shifted my perception of what I wanted to do.”

 In 2000, Yatika attended a college-level summer painting course in Italy, which was organized by an art professor from Oklahoma State University (OSU).
 In November, he presented himself at the APEC Economic Leaders’ Meeting where he was chosen to represent young Native American artists.
 In this regard, he studied how to paint with materials, such as light and colour.

 Graffiti art

 In his graffiti pieces, Fields uses distinctive approaches (lines, movement, layering), which differentiates him from other painters.
-He then graduated from high school and attended the Art Institute of Boston from 2001 to 2004.
+He then graduated from high school and attended The Art Institute of Boston from 2001 to 2004.
 During these years, he continued to paint, and he began to work on large murals.
 This was where he developed his interest in graffiti art.
-“Graffiti is very confrontational This was me rebelling against the western idea of fine art.
-It was me finding another new voice and new style and rejecting everything I had just learned (in college),” says Fields adding that his graffiti work added to his ability to work large-scale and use full body motion are skills that he continues to utilize when creating large murals in front of an audience: “It’s almost choreographed, like you’re putting on a performance.”
+"Graffiti is very confrontational.
+This was me rebelling against the Western idea of fine art.
+It was me finding another new voice and new style and rejecting everything I had just learned (in college)," says Fields adding that his graffiti work added to his ability to work large-scale and use full body motion are skills that he continues to utilize when creating large murals in front of an audience: "It's almost choreographed, like you're putting on a performance."